 Rocky Hill is a medium-sized town located in the state of Connecticut.
 With a population of 20,845 people and four constituent neighborhoods, Rocky Hill is the 53rd largest community in Connecticut.

 Rocky Hill is a decidedly white-collar town, with fully 88.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rocky Hill is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Rocky Hill who work in management occupations (14.15%), office and administrative support (11.20%), and sales jobs (10.03%).

 Also of interest is that Rocky Hill has more people living here who work in computers and math than 95% of the places in the US.

-Rocky Hill is a somewhat ethnically-diverse town.
+Rocky Hill is a very ethnically-diverse town.
 The people who call Rocky Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rocky Hill residents report their race to be White, followed by Asian.
-Important ancestries of people in Rocky Hill include Irish, Polish, English, and German.
+Important ancestries of people in Rocky Hill include Italian, Irish, Polish, English, and German.